 - 1. Responsibilities of the advisee are as follows: - a.
 Contact the major professor to schedule an appointment prior to registration for classes for the subsequent semester; - b.
-Maintain regular communication with the major professor to faciliate timely degree progress; - c.
+Maintain regular communication with the major professor to facilitate timely degree progress; - c.
 Consult the University registration website for information on procedures and

 - deadlines for graduation.
 This site also has a link to the Timetable of Classes; - d.
 Be familiar with the information in Graduation Information for Graduate Students.
 Students have found this information to be very helpful. - e.
-Notify the Graduate Program Administrative Assistant (Ms. Rachel Clement, 865-974-6382; rxb289@vols.utk.edu) of any change in address or telephone number.
+Notify the Graduate Program Administrative Specialist (Mrs. Rachel Heston, 865-974-6382; rxb289@utk.edu) of any change in address or telephone number.